Prepping used to be a term which brought up images of paranoid people locked in military-style camps with watch towers and guns pointing out.

 - Stockpile 1-2 gallons of water per person, aiming for a 30 day supply

-- Learn how to purify water
+- Learn how to find, store and purify water

 - Learn how to harvest rainwater for survival